Linthalor/frontend-challenge/INTRODUCTION.md

 ## Architecture
 Based off redux's typescript template using the redux toolkit to make slices.
-This is also using axios for the http client, matieral ui for the presentation, and io-ts for an anti-corruption layer.
+This is also using axios for the http client, material ui for the presentation, and io-ts for an anti-corruption layer.

 ## things I'd consider to do in the future:
  - move to https: sending plain text passwords isn't great (obviously just a simplification for the coding excercise)